 Emerging markets have been through a lot over the past four years.
-The "taper tantrum" in 2013 (prompted by fears of a change in American monetary policy); the oil-price drop in 2014; China's botched high-value banknotes from circulation).
+The "taper tantrum" in 2013 (prompted by fears of a change in American monetary policy); the oil-price drop in 2014; China's botched (implementation) of its (1) currency in 2015; and India's botched "demonetisation" of much of its own currency in late 2016 (removing high-value banknotes from circulation).
 But 2017 has started more brightly.
 Indeed, for the first time in two and a half years, the world's four biggest emerging economies (Brazil, Russia, India and China, known as the BRICs) are all growing at the same time.
-Russia's GDP bottomed out at the end of since the 1990s.
-It has expanded at a gathering pace for the past three quarters.
-Higher oil prices have helped, though

-(1)(implementation) of its currency in 2015; and India's botched "demonetisation" of much of its own currency in late 2016 (removing without violating the production limits that caused the market's recovery.
-During the collapse of the rouble in late 2014 and early 2015, it was easy to (4)(highlight)

-2015 (using seasonally adjusted figures) after the longest (2) (retribution)

-Russia cannot profit fully from the improved market by (3)(ramping) up sales some of Russia's economic strengths, such as its consistent trade surpluses and its substantial foreign-exchange reserves (which never fell below \$300bn).
+Russia's GDP bottomed out at the end of 2015 (using seasonally adjusted figures) after the longest \(2)\\ (retribution) since the 1990s.
+It has expanded at a gathering pace for the past three guarters.
+Higher oil prices have helped, though Russia cannot profit fully from the improved (ramping) up sales market by \(3)\\\ without violating the production limits that caused the market's recovery.
+During the collapse of the rouble in late 2014 and early 2015, it was easy to (4) (highlight) some of Russia's economic strengths, such as its consistent trade surpluses and its substantial foreign-exchange reserves (which never fell below \$300bn).
 As Russia has regained its footing, the rouble has rebounded, gaining 15% against the dollar over the past 12 months, making it one of the world's best-performing currencies.
-Brazil's (5)(government) has been even more prolonged.
-Its economy quarters as commodity prices tumbled, a president was impeached and a corrupt political (purged). class was (7) Brazil's political scandals re-main far from resolved, but at least the weather has improved.
+Brazil's (government) has (5) been even more prolonged.
+Its economy (6) (struggled) for eight consecutive quarters as commodity prices tumbled, a president was impeached and a corrupt political class was \(7)\ (purged).
+Brazil's political scandals re-main far from resolved, but at least the weather has improved.
 Generous summer rains in states like Bahia contributed to a bumper harvest of soyabeans and corn in the early months of the year.
 That helped Brazil'sGDPexpand by 1% in the first quarter (an annualised pace of over 4%).
 Since bumper harvests cannot be repeated every three months, some economists fear GDP may shrink again in the second quarter, but many forecasters believe growth will be positive for 2017 as a whole.